NVIDIA/OpenSeq2Seq/html/_sources/speech-recognition.rst.txt

 Synthetic data
 ##############

-Our current best model was trained using synthetic data.
+Speech recognition models can be optionally trained using synthetic data.
 The creation of the synthetic data and training process is described :ref:`here <synthetic_data>`.

 .. toctree::